Vladimir-csp/uwsm/README.md

 Either of:

-- `loginctl terminate-user ""` (this ends all login sessions and units of current user, good for resetting everything including runtime units)
+- `loginctl terminate-user ""` (this ends all login sessions and units of current user, good for resetting everything, including runtime units, environments, etc.)
-- `loginctl terminate-sesion "$XDG_SESSION_ID"` (this ends current login session.
+- `loginctl terminate-sesion "$XDG_SESSION_ID"` (this ends current login session, uwsm in this session will bring down graphical session units before exiting.
-  Empty argument will only work if loginctl is called from session scope)
+  Empty argument will only work if loginctl is called from session scope itself)
-- `uwsm stop` (effectively the same as previous one due to shell binding)
+- `uwsm stop` (brings down graphical session units.
+Login session will end if `uwsm start` replaces login shell)
 - `systemctl --user stop wayland-session@*.service` (effectively the same as previous one)

 ## Longer story, tour under the hood